BabsLabs/iss-tracker-backend/README.md

 ## Run single tests
 Use the command `rspec /spec/<path>/<to>/<individual>/<test>` to run a single test.

+## Travis-CI
+All tests are automatically run with [Travis CI](https://travis-ci.com/) after each pushed branch update.

 # Technologies

 ## Languages / Frameworks